'Wall that damn thing off': What government CIOs can do to improve cybersecurity

 A new infographic from the Public Technology Institute shows that local government digital strategies are predominantly 'ad-hoc' and 'not defined.'

-Agile integration in infrastructure improves delivery of modernization efforts, report says
+Agile integration in infrastructure improves modernization efforts, report says

 Agile experts explain how agencies adopting a distributed architecture framework can better position themselves to adapt to changes in technology.